Guexit/Guexit.ImageGeneration/README.md

 3. Install Poetry from [here](https://python-poetry.org/docs/#installation)

+4. Install CUDA:

+    Ideally, we want to install CUDA 11.7.

+    - First of all, install your NVIDIA Drivers.
+    - Then, install CUDA:

+        - If in WSL, execute: `sudo apt install nvidia-cuda-toolkit`

-4. Install dependencies with:
+5. Install dependencies with:

     If you are in Linux or Windows you have to check what CUDA version you have installed and use [this Pytorch guide](https://pytorch.org/get-started/locally/) to know what to install.
-Ideally you would want to install version 11.7.
+Ideally you would want to install version [11.7](https://developer.nvidia.com/cuda-11-7-0-download-archive).
 You need a GPU with at least 4GB of memory.
-If not, you should send requests that are executed in the CPU.
+If not, the program will automatically use CPU instead.

     ```shell
     # CUDA 11.7